 The United Nations (UN) is set for a major discussion on the world’s food system when it hosts the Food System Summit (FSS) in New York City on September 23.
 The Food and Agriculture Organization (FAO), World Food Program and International Fund for Agricultural Development (IFAD) will jointly host the summit.

-On the agenda are discussion and attempts at resolutions on all 17 global health, sustainability, and food systems “Sustainable Development Goals” (SDGs).
+On the agenda are discussions and attempts at resolutions on all 17 global health, sustainability, and food systems “Sustainable Development Goals” (SDGs).
 A pre-summit was held in Italy this summer where much dialog took place on these topics.

 The summit features five action tracks in which a variety of groups (such as governments and NGOs) can hold dialog events to express their many different views on how to work towards the UN’s SDGs.
 The five action tracks are: